-Pink and spot shrimp are an important resource for recreational and commercial fisheries.
+Pink and Spot Shrimp are an important resource for recreational and commercial fisheries.
 Interest in both the commercial and the recreational fishery is increasing as the value of shrimp has gone up, with catch quotas usually reached in recent years (Don Velasquez WDFW, personal communication).
 Although the ultimate effect of climate change on these species is unclear, judging by the negative responses to increased average water temperatures during concurrent warm phase Pacific Decadal Oscillation periods and El Niño, a shift in abundance will likely occur in the coming decades as average sea surface temperatures begin to mirror what currently would be considered above average or extreme.
 In particular, periods of warm phase Pacific Decadal Oscillation patterns will likely be correlated with a reduction in shrimp abundance.
-This study provides a brief analysis of possible environmental driver of shrimp abundance, as well as 21 years of time series data on abundance of three common shrimp species in Puget Sound in an area where previous survey data is limited or non-existent.
+This study provides a brief analysis of possible environmental driver of shrimp abundance, as well as 21 years of time series data on abundance of three common shrimp species in Puget Sound in an area where previous survey data are limited or non-existent.

 Acknowledgements

 The sampling described herein was supported as part of the teaching program at the University of Washington’s School of Aquatic and Fishery Sciences (SAFS), and we are grateful for SAFS’ commitment to experiential learning.
 The vessel from which almost all sampling took place was owned and operated by Charles Eaton, and we appreciate his skillful operation and assistance with species identification, as well as the help from the dozens of teaching assistants and hundreds of students over the years.
 We also thank the crew of the R/V Rachel Carson, which is the current platform for sampling and which contributed data in 2019.
 Additionally, we thank Don Velasquez and Daniel Sund for their advice and expertise.
 This research was funded by the School of Aquatic Fisheries Sciences, University of Washington.
+CLW was supported by a CAREER Award from the US National Science Foundation Division of Environmental Biology (NSF Grant Number 2141898), a Research Grant from the Cooperative Institute for Climate, Ocean, and Ecosystem Studies (CICOES), a University of Washington (UW) Innovation Award, and the UW Royalty Research Fund.
 None of the authors has a conflict of interest associated with this study.

 Data availability